oznogon/gattaibushido-public/rules/03_basic_play.md

 **Valid Targets:** Pilots

 The **+Schism** trigger hurts the Pilots by damaging their central team Harmony.
-Each time anyone in the team either triggers on their own or is otherwise afflicted with +Schism, the Team's Harmony is reduced by 1 rank.
-Harmony can never be reduced below 1 (Red); each instance of +Schism acquired while "in the Red" subsequently triggers +Trauma:Each to the *entire* team.
+Each time anyone in the team either triggers on their own or is otherwise afflicted with +Schism, the Team accrues a point of Schism.
+After 7 points have been accrued, the Harmony is directly lowered.
+Harmony can never be reduced below 1 (Red).
+If the team is in the Red, once they accrue 7 Schism, and for each additional point accrued thereafter, trigger +Trauma:Each to the *entire* team.
 See p.
-SQUARP for full details on Harmony.
+XX for full details on Harmony.

-By default, any Pilot can spend her Buffers to prevent +Schism that she personally either triggers or is targeted by, one token per point of loss prevented.
+By default, any Pilot can spend her Buffers to prevent +Schism that she personally either triggers or is targeted by, one token per point of Schism prevented.

 ### +Trauma